uhm-coe/authorizer/readme.txt

 12. Authorizer Option overridden by a Network Admin Option.

 == Changelog ==

+= 3.13.4 =
+* Performance: only autoload plugin options used on every page.
+The change will take effect the next time the specific option is updated (e.g., the list of Approved Users).
+Props @raalknz for the [suggestion](https://wordpress.org/support/topic/should-i-keep-authorizers-options-autoloaded/)!
+* Update composer dependencies: phpseclib/phpseclib (3.0.47 => 3.0.48).

 = 3.13.3 =
 * Fix Google logins on hosts with nonstandard PHP session configuration.
 Props oskarasriauba for the [report](https://github.com/uhm-coe/authorizer/issues/186)!